lando/docs/guides/lando-phpstorm.md

 ### Xdebug 3.x (PHP 7.3+)
 With Xdebug 3.x, the setting `xdebug.remote_port` has been deprecated, and the setting `xdebug.client_port` should be used instead.
-Also the default xdebug port changed from `9000` to `9003`.
+Also, the default xdebug port changed from `9000` to `9003`.
 Xdebug 3 is now the default version for PHP 7.3 and above.

 https://xdebug.org/docs/upgrade_guide#changed-xdebug.remote_port

-## Debugging Drush Commands
+## Debugging CLI Commands

-By default our Drupal recipes come with Drush out of the box.
-In order to debug any Drush command using Xdebug using PhpStorm or a similar IDE, you will need to set an additional environment variable `PHP_IDE_CONFIG` and configure the path mapping in your IDE accordingly.
+By default, our Drupal recipes come with Drush out of the box and also the Symfony recipe has a console tooling, which can be debugged with the following config.
+In order to debug any Drush/Symfony or CLI command using Xdebug with
+PhpStorm or a similar IDE, you will need to set two additional environment variables `PHP_IDE_CONFIG` + `XDEBUG_SESSION_START` and configure the path mapping in your IDE accordingly.

 ```yaml